 Mexican chicken with roasted tomato salsa upscales Mexican into dinner party territory.
-Two simple ingredients come together with a bit of classic technique to make something more than the sum of the parts.
+Two simple ingredients come together with a bit of classic technique to make this something that is more than the sum of the parts.

 - 4 large plum tomatoes - cut in half widthwise, ends trimmed off and seeded